BetTD/AccurateReadings/README.md

 #### Ever wondered what your actual resource usage is on your server? **This plugin is for you!**

 ## What's this plugin?
 AccurateReadings aims to provide accurate resource utilization statistics by communicating with a Pterodactyl panel using the [Pterodactyl4J](https://github.com/mattmalec/Pterodactyl4J) wrapper made by mattmalec, and of course using the Pterodactyl panel API.
+Furthermore, if
-Furthermore, if PlaceholderAPI is present, the plugin will also register a few placeholders that you can use to display your resource usage statistics on any other plugin that supports PAPI placeholders: want to display RAM usage in your server's playerlist/tab using TitleManager?
+PlaceholderAPI is present, the plugin will also register a few placeholders that you can use to display your resource usage statistics on any other plugin that supports PAPI placeholders: want to display RAM usage in your server's playerlist/tab using TitleManager?
 No problem!

 ## Requirements
 - **A Pterodactyl panel.** If you're using a shared hosting plan and the panel is powered by Pterodactyl, then you are able to use this plugin.
 If you're self-hosting your server (home server, your PC, a VPS or dedicated server...), make sure you use Pterodactyl, not only is it really easy to install, but it is an excellent panel software.
-Please read the wiki for instructions on how to check if the panel you're using is powered by Pterodactyl.
+Please read the wiki for instructions on how to check if the panel you're using is powered by Pterodactyl. **This also works with Apollo Panel**, used by Sparked Host, Modern Hosting, and EasyMinecraftHosting.
-- **A Spigot server.** This plugin has been coded against Spigot 1.12.2, but it has been tested on Pufferfish 1.17.1 and the latest Purpur 1.19.3 build.
+- **A Spigot server.** This plugin has been coded against Spigot 1.12.2, but it has been tested on Pufferfish 1.17.1 and the latest Purpur 1.21.11 build.
 It should work on any server running Spigot, or one of its forks: Paper, Purpur...
 Therefore, this plugin is expected to work on versions as old as 1.8.8 (tested on Paper 1.8.8 build 445).

 ## How to install
-1. Go to your Pterodactyl panel and, on the left sidebar, click on 'Account API'.
+1. Go to your Pterodactyl panel and, on the menu bar, click on 'API Credentials'.
 If you're using a Sparked Host server, [click here](https://control.sparkedhost.us/account/api).
 2. In the top right corner, click on Create New.
 Add a description (e.g. "AccurateReadings") and leave the 'Allowed Connection IPs' empty unless you're **100% sure** what IP will your server be using to connect to the API (this is hard